Rising Democratic star says Americans need Obama's common touch

 Castro, 37, credited the hard work of his grandmother, who came to the United States from Mexico at age six as an orphan, and his mother, the first in her family to graduate college, with giving him and his twin brother Joaquin the chance to attend Stanford and Harvard Law School.

-Joaquin Castro, who introduced his brother on Tuesday, is a Texas state legislator who is favored to win a seat in the U.S. Congress in the November 6 election.
+Joaquin Castro, who introduced his brother on Tuesday, is a Texas state legislator who is favoured to win a seat in the U.S. Congress in the November 6 election.

 Democrats are relying on strong support from Hispanics to help Obama win re-election.
 Julian Castro, who like many grandchildren of Mexican immigrants does not speak fluent Spanish, peppered his speech with a Spanish phrase his grandmother once used.